Vacoas-Phoenix

 Vacoas-Phoenix ([vakwa feniks]) also known as French: Villes Jumelles (Twin Cities), is a town in Mauritius, located in the Plaines Wilhems District, the eastern part also lies in the Moka District.
 The town is administered by the Municipal Council of Vacoas-Phoenix.
 The town lies between Quatre Bornes and Curepipe.

-History
+Highlights

-The towns of Vacoas and Phoenix fused in 1963.
-Vacoas-Phoenix fully became a municipality in 1968.
+The towns of Vacoas and Phoenix merged in 1963, becoming a municipality in 1968.
+Today, it has a population of approximately 110,000 and serves as a commercial and residential hub.

+The town features attractions like the SSR Botanical Garden, showcasing native flora, and the central market in Vacoas, offering local crafts and cuisine.
+Cultural landmarks include the Maheswarnath Mandir, one of Mauritius' oldest Hindu temples.

+Vacoas-Phoenix hosts annual events, such as Mauritian Independence Day celebrations, highlighting its multicultural community.
+Its lush surroundings, including nearby forests, attract nature enthusiasts for hiking and birdwatching.

 Politics

-For the general elections the town is classified as the No 15 constituency known as La Caverne and Phoenix and the No 16 Vacoas and Floreal constituency.
+For the general elections, the town is classified as the No 15 constituency known as La Caverne and Phoenix and the No 16 Vacoas and Floreal constituency.

 Sports

-The football team of the town is the AS de Vacoas-Phoenix, they play in the Mauritian League, the top division in Mauritian football.
+The football team of the town is the AS de Vacoas-Phoenix, they play in the Mauritian League, the top football division of the island nation.

 The town hosted the official 2017 FIBA Under-16 African Championship.

+Education

+JSS Academy of Technical Education, Mauritius is a college located at Avenue Droopnath Ramphul, Bonne Terre, Vacoas, Mauritius.

 Sub-locality

 The town of Vacoas-Phoenix is divided into different suburbs.